venicegeo/pz-docs/README.md

 #### HOWTO for Unixy (GNU is not UNIX!) people:

-Mkdocs is a Python based HTML generator that takes [markdown](https://daringfireball.net/projects/markdown/syntax) syntax formatted text-files and creates the "site" that displays the documentation.
+Mkdocs is a Python based HTML generator that takes <a target="_blank" href="https://daringfireball.net/projects/markdown/syntax">markdown</a> syntax formatted text-files and creates the "site" that displays the documentation.

 If you're using a posix compliant operating system, you likely already have Python installed.
-For more detailed [installation instructions](http://www.mkdocs.org/#installation).
+For more detailed <a target="_blank" href="http://www.mkdocs.org/#installation">installation instructions</a>.

 *MacOS*
 Either use pip:

 `$ pip install mkdocs`

-or use [homebrew](http://brew.sh): `$ brew install mkdocs`
+or use <a target="_blank" href="http://brew.sh">homebrew</a>: `$ brew install mkdocs`

 *Linux*

-It's highly recommended to use a [virtualenv](https://pypi.python.org/pypi/virtualenv).
+It's highly recommended to use a <a target="_blank" href="https://pypi.python.org/pypi/virtualenv">virtualenv</a>.
 This helps isolate your Python install and modules from your system.
 Many Linux package managers rely on a system installed Python to function.

 Use your package manager to install virtualenv: